 Summer in Michigan is meant for parties... and festivals, and concerts, and beach BBQ's.
-And I want to bring my dog along to all of them.
-Why not?
-He loves being out with his people, and other people always love a dog.
-Right?
-Well, maybe not.
 While dogs are allowed in many more places than they ever were before, dog owners still have to work hard to make sure their dogs aren't going to wear out their welcome.
 Want to party with your dog this summer?
 Follow these tips, and you and your dog will be excellent guests.

 Is Fido Invited?

 Always, always ask if your dog is invited to any party.
 The event may be held at a park or other venue that does not allow dogs.
 Even if your host has a dog of his or her own, never assume yours will be welcome.
 Some dogs are very territorial or nervous when on their home turf, and your dog may just make it worse.
 Be gracious; your host probably has a good reason for refusing entrance to your furry friend.
 If you're headed out to dinner, check BringFido.com for dog-friendly restaurants and parks in the Grand Rapids area.

 Once you know your dog will be welcome, it's time to do some pre-party recon.